Quantum-Projects-RedM/QC-DevTools/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GPLv3 License.
 Feel free to use, modify, and distribute according to the license terms.

 ## 🙏 Credits